 This information was added using the comparative that we more sought best: the H1N1 influenza crisis.

 Pulmonary embolism (PE) is one of the more severe thromboembolic manifestations.
 Recent studies report overall incidences of PE in COVID-19 patients between 1.1-3.4% (50, 51), but mounting up to 17-27% in critical patients(52, 53).
-In an autopsy study, PE was the direct cause of death in 33% of COVID-19 patients (54).(55)
+In an autopsy study, PE was the direct cause of death in 33% of COVID-19 patients (54).
+These rates are higher than previous reports for other infections.
+For instance for H1N1 influenza the venous thromboembolism rate were ~6%(55).

 21. Clinical trials regarding anticoagulation strategies in COVID patients are ongoing.
 In severe patients, adverse effects led to trial discontinuation on the possibility of harm.
 The contrary was observed in moderate patients.
 If the authors consider appropriate, I think it would be interesting to refer to these trials in the discussion, although the analysis is complex (REMAP-CAP, ACTIV-4, and ATTAC).